Who is Euterpe

 Meet Our Board Members

-Roger Sarty has been a board member of Euterpe since the organization was founded.
-A professor of Canadian Military History at Wilfrid Laurier University and the author of several books and articles.
-Roger is also Chairman of the Council for Canadian Security in the 21st Century and editor of The Northern Mariner, published by the Canadian Nautical Research Society in association with the North American Society for Oceanic History.
+Dr. Roger Sarty served as a director on the board of Euterpe: Music Is The Key since the organization was founded.
+In the fall of 2022, he assumed the role of President of the organization.
+A retired professor of Canadian Military History at Wilfrid Laurier University and the author of several books and articles, Roger is also Chair of the editorial board of The Northern Mariner, published by the Canadian Nautical Research Society.

 Growing up Roger was surrounded by music and played the trumpet at school, in the Northlandia Concert Band, and in the Buster Brown Big Band, which was founded by his father, Glenn Sarty, a renowned former CBC executive producer.
 Having been nurtured by music throughout his formative and teen years, Roger has always recognized how beneficial his background in music was for his academic studies and for his profession as an internationally renowned Canadian historian and author.
-Roger is a staunch supporter of everything Euterpe stands for and is dedicated to furthering Euterpe’s noble efforts throughout Canada.
+Roger is a staunch supporter of everything Euterpe: Music Is The Key stands for and is dedicated to furthering Euterpe’s noble efforts throughout Canada.

 Bob Weir, Director

-Bob has been a board member of Euterpe since its founding.
-He is currently Assistant Vice President of Canada Life Assurance in the Reinsurance Division.
+Bob Weir has been a board member of Euterpe: Music Is The Key since its founding.
+He served as Assistant Vice-President of Canada Life Assurance in the Reinsurance Division until his recent retirement.
 Bob has also served as President of the Canadian Institute of Underwriters, as Contributing Editor of On the Risk and as Curriculum Coordinator with The Academy of Life Underwriting.

 Bob was fortunate to grow up in a musical family (his father was a professional musician), which exposed him to different types of music.
-Bob was also active in his high school music program which gave him the foundation to later make his mark as a bass player in Toronto’s jazz scene.
+He was also active in his high school music program which gave him the foundation to later make his mark as a bass player in Toronto’s Jazz Scene.
 Bob continues to actively perform with various jazz groups.
 Through his own experience Bob understands the important role that music can play in one’s life and enthusiastically supports the aims of Euterpe’s efforts.

 Deborah Noble, Director

-Deborah has a degree in Environmental Design from the Ontario College of Art, Toronto.
+Deborah Noble has a degree in Environmental Design from the Ontario College of Art in Toronto.
 Her major was in Architecture and Interior Design underpinned by Art History, Colour Theory, Musicology and Life Drawing.
-She worked as an Interior Designer with Network Design, then as a Business Developer with office furniture dealerships: Steelcase, Herman Miller and Knoll for over 15 years.
-Currently, she is President/Owner of agency workhive inc., representing Nienkämper, Klaus and Unika Vaev.
+She worked as an Interior Designer with Network Design, then as a Business Developer with office furniture dealerships: Steelcase, Herman Miller, and Knoll for over 15 years.
+Currently, she is President/Owner of the agency Workhive Inc. representing Nienkämper, Klaus and Unika Vaev.
 Her passion for art and design has always been enveloped with the salvation of music.